zentrocdot/Bash/PROGRAMMING.md

 <p align="justify">In the next step, we add a suitable first line to the file.
 This first line contains the so-called <code>Shebang</code> and the required interpreter for the script with the full path.
 In addition to the system commands, comments can be added to the file.</p>

 <p align="justify">In the last step, control structures such as loops and if else statements can be added to the file.
 The result is a file that produces an executable program as a script.</p>

+## What is Bash

+<p align="justify">Bash is a so called shell and the command language interpreter installed on an operating system like Unix or Linux.
+It runs within a terminal window or a virtual console.
+The name is an acronym for <code>Bourne-Again SHell</code>.
+It is an direct successor of the Unix or Linux shell <code>sh</code>.</p>

 ## Invocation of a Bash script